About the Book

 - Use forehead skin grafts for nasal resurfacing

-- When and how to use local flaps
+- Decide when and how to use local flaps

 - Choose between nasolabial and forehead donors